MedicodiBiscotti/biscottiCFG/README.md

 This is technically All-Class but it's most suited for rocket jumping.
 When you go on an offline private server (listenserver), it'll load up a bunch of coordinates for different maps and will activate the ones for the map your on.
 The command `tele` will teleport you to the active coordinates (referred to as *positions*). `tele` is bound to `mouse3` by default, but because it gets overridden by the autoexec and class config, you'll have to manually bind it (`bind mouse3 tele`) or manually re-execute the listenserver config (`exec listenserver`).

 To change between the positions use the aliases `pos#` where `#` is a number designating the position starting from `1`.
-For example, practice `pos1` which is enabled by default, then when you're donw with that jump, put `pos2` and teleport to the next jump etc. This is most ideal for `pl_badwater` and `pl_upward`.
+For example, practice `pos1` which is enabled by default, then when you're done with that jump, put `pos2` and teleport to the next jump etc. This is most ideal for `pl_badwater` and `pl_upward`.
 Note that not all maps support very many jump positions.

 **Soldier features in a table**